 An important part of the training is the hands-on aspect – it gives responders confidence to act in the high-stress situation of a medical emergency.
 During the sessions, participants will have their own manikins and AED units on which to practice these techniques; previously equipment was shared.
 These items will be sanitized on-site, followed by a deep disinfection off-site.
 Other items, such as mouth shields and bandages, are disposed of after use.

 Take a moment to assess your emergency response plan for medical emergencies.

 With the current protocols in place, do you have enough trained staff covering your facility’s operating hours?
 Do your teams have the equipment they need to respond to an emergency?

 With our enhanced medical training offering, we are working with clients to evaluate their programs and providing training options that are flexible enough to meet their needs and their operating patterns today.

 Don’t wait – a medical emergency doesn’t wait for a convenient time to happen.
 Give your team the skills they need to recognize and respond to potentially save a life.

-Reach out to your Turnkey Compliance Solutions specialist or email firstname.lastname@example.org to learn more.
+Reach out to Walden’s EHS professionals by calling us at 516-624-7200 or by email firstname.lastname@example.org to learn more.